faithvoid/macbook1dot1-linux/README.md

 ## (Personal) Best macOS Software Equivalents
 ### Safari
 - Chromium
+- Falkon (lightweight Chromium fork)

 Firefox is not worth trying to use, it hammers the CPU too hard.
+Vivaldi also no longer supports 32-bit operating systems.
 ### Mail
 - Geary Mail
 - Thunderbird